Outcomes for 2016

 - Explanation: In order to maintain unit (one hour of face-to-face) costs, PTI seeks to increase service units by a similar percentage as the increase in the overall agency budget.
 PTI saw a 17.73% increase in expenses in FY ’16 and had a 19.04% increase in units provided.
 This resulted in a 1.8% DECREASE to $42.36 in the average cost of each unit provided.

 4. Objective: Maximize staff productivity

-- Measure: Percent of 7 staff members meeting productivity target of face-to-face hours as a percentage of time worked for the year.
+- Measure: Staff members meeting productivity target (face-to-face hours) as a percentage of time worked for the year.

-- Explanation: Of 2 who did not meet the target, 1 was within 2.5% and the other within 5%With only two full-time and four part-time program staff, PTI services provided include:
+- Explanation: Of 2 who did not meet the target, 1 was within 2.5% and the other within 5%.

 5. Objective: Maximize income-based community relationships